DistruApp/distru-emails/README.md

 To copy an email over to Distru, go into the `./dist` folder after running `npm run build` and find the properly compiled version of the email you want to use.
 The email will be minified, so visit [freeformatter](https://www.freeformatter.com/html-formatter.html) in order to properly format the HTML prior to pasting into Distru.

+## Testing Emails

+Use [inboxinspector](http://www.inboxinspector.com/) to test how your HTML email looks on archaic windows clients